RoFL: Robustness of Secure Federated Learning: Analysis of FL Robustness

-\fakeparagraph{Growing Number of Compromised Clients.} So far, we considered an adversary that controls a single client in each round.
-In \rfig{analysis:increase}, we see that when the attacker controls more clients per round, the effectiveness of injecting a prototypical backdoor increases even if a norm bound is enforced.
-In these experiments, the strategy of the adversary is to divide the scaled malicious update among the compromised clients, i.e., the individual scaling factor for each malicious client becomes smaller.
-For \taskI, we see that the malicious objectives' success is below $10\%$ for $\alpha<=6.6\%$, but above $80\%$ for $\alpha>=16.7\%$.
-Similarly, for \taskII, the accuracy of the malicious objective is low for a small number of attackers ($\alpha<=6.6\%$), but gradually increases to $50\%$ with $\alpha=50\%$.
-We observe that if the attacker controls enough clients in each round, scaling becomes less relevant and the norm bound is less effective.
-This observation is supported by \rfig{analysis:increase_bb}, where we can see a comparison of the model-replacement strategy with scaling against blackbox attacks that only alter the training data.
-The gap of attack success between non-scaled attacks (i.e., blackbox) and scaled attacks (i.e., model-replacement with PGD) decreases as the number of compromised clients increases.
-With $\alpha = 20\%$ compromised clients per round, the blackbox attack is already within $10\%$ of the PGD attack accuracy.
-This suggests that, using norm bounding, we can eliminate or reduce the advantage an attacker gains from white-box training, to the point where the effectiveness of their attack is little better than that of honestly following the protocol and merely training over poisoned data.
-Of course, if an adversary can continuously influence a significant portion of the selected clients, the definition of \FL implies that their (malicious) information will be incorporated into the global model.
-However, in real-world \FL deployments, it is unlikely that an attacker will be able to continuously control a large portion of the clients each round, as they are selected randomly from a much larger pool of available clients.
+\fakeparagraph{Growing Number of Compromised Clients.} So far, we have considered an adversary that controls a single client in each round.
+In \rfig{analysis:increase}, we see that when the attacker controls more clients per round, the effectiveness of injecting prototypical backdoor increases even if a norm bound is enforced.
+In these experiments, the strategy of the attacker is to divide the scaled update among the compromised clients so that the individual scaling factor for each malicious client becomes smaller.
+For \taskI, we see that the malicious objectives' success is close to zero for $\alpha<=6.6\%$ but above $50\%$ for $\alpha=26.7\%$.
+Similarly, for \taskII, the accuracy of the malicious objective is low for a small number of attackers ($\alpha<=5.0\%$), but increases to more than $50\%$ when $\alpha=50\%$.
+We observe that scaling is less relevant for attack success if the attacker controls enough clients in each round.
+This observation is supported in \rfig{analysis:increase_bb}, which shows a comparison of model poisoning (\attackAT) with data poisoning.
+Data poisoning shows a similar effectiveness improvement as the number of compromised clients per round increases, staying within at least $60\%$ of the backdoor accuracy of model poisoning for both tasks.
+This suggests that we can use norm bounding to eliminate or reduce the advantage an attacker gains from model poisoning to the point at which the effectiveness of their attack is little better than that of honestly following the protocol and merely training over poisoned data.
+Of course, if an adversary can continuously influence a significant fraction of the selected clients, the definition of \FL implies that their malicious information will be incorporated into the global model.
+However, in practical \FL deployments, it is unlikely that an attacker will be able to continuously control a large fraction of the clients each round, as they are selected randomly from a much larger pool of available clients.

 \subsecspacingtop